Moving from USA to Cyprus [2026 Tax Guide]

 Visa Options for Americans in Cyprus

-Americans can visit Cyprus as tourists for up to 90 days in any 180-day period without a visa.
-For longer stays and to establish tax residency, a Cyprus residence permit is required.
+Americans enjoy 90 days visa-free entry per 180-day period in Cyprus.
+To stay longer or establish tax residency, you need a Cyprus residence permit.
 The main options for American expats are:

 Category F (Persons of Independent Means): the standard route for remote workers, self-employed individuals, retirees and investors who are not employed by a Cyprus employer.
 Requires demonstrating a minimum of EUR 3,500 per month in stable income (bank statements, investment income, pension, or employment contract with a foreign company).
 Processing time is typically 2-4 months.
 Initial permit is for one year, renewable annually.